 - Medical: Medical insurance plans do not cover any of the basic wellness expenses that would be part of a wellness plan.
 Medical plans provide coverage for expenses that arise from an injury or illness.
 Types of care typically covered by the medical insurance policy can include infections, allergies, dental care, skin growths and tumors, fractures and tissue injuries, and diseases.

 - Complete/Comprehensive: A complete pet insurance policy combines both wellness care and medical care coverage.
 While medical plans limit or exclude coverage for the treatment of hereditary disorders, complete insurance plans do cover these treatment costs.
 In other words, these plans can cover almost every medical-related pet expense.

 Pre-existing conditions and hereditary disorders are often excluded from most pet insurance plans.
 However, some pre-existing conditions can be waived from exclusion if a vet can provide evidence that the disorder has been cured for a specific period of time.
-In other words, it is not a condition that should require regular, ongoing care.

 There may also be waiting periods for certain issues.
 This is particularly true for major injuries such as ligament and meniscus tears.